 WeWork empowers small businesses, startups, and individuals to focus on doing their best work by offering premium workspace at the best value with the flexibility to grow and evolve their business.
 Whether you need a hot desk (a guaranteed place to work from a WeWork location), a dedicated desk, or a private office, WeWork has the space for you and your team to be productive.

-Marnie Williams is a global content marketing manager at WeWork.
+Marnie Williams was a global content marketing manager at WeWork.
 She writes about the intersection of business and real estate.
 Previously, she created data-driven editorial and video at Oracle.

 New ideas are the key to business growth.
 The mindset and strategies to generate them can be learned.